vuejs/v2.vuejs.org/source/api/global-api.md

 - **id** `String`
 - **definition** `Object` *optional*

 Register or retrieve a global JavaScript transition effect definition.
-For more details see [Adding Transition Effects](/guide/transitions.html#JavaScript_Functions).
+For more details see the guide for [JavaScript Transitions](/guide/transitions.html#JavaScript_Functions).

 ### Vue.partial( id, definition )

 - **id** `String`
-- **definition** `String` or `HTMLElement` *optional*
+- **definition** `String | Node` *optional*

 Register or retrieve a global partial.
-The definition can be a template string, a querySelector that starts with `#`, or a DOM element (whose innerHTML will be used as the template string.)
+The definition can be a template string, a querySelector that starts with `#`, a DOM element (whose innerHTML will be used as the template string), or a DocumentFragment.

 **Example**